OliverAkhtar/Projects/README.md

 # Projects
-My repository of source code for all academic, as well as out of class projects.
+My repository of source code for all projects.